curv3d/curv/README.md

-Curv is an integrated geometry kernel and virtual machine which supports 2D and 3D solid modelling.
-The integration is needed for F-Rep (Functional Representation): a model is represented by VM code, and the VM is special because it can run on an FPU as well as on a CPU.
+Curv is a language, virtual machine and geometry engine for 2D and 3D solid modelling.
+It's inspired by OpenSCAD, as well as ImplicitCAD, Antimony, and other open source solid modellers.
+The end goal is to contribute some of the Curv technology back into the OpenSCAD project.

+Curv is designed for advanced 3D printing.
+It supports complex models with massive amounts of detail, and it supports the new breed of full colour (CMYKW) and multi-material printers which can deposit a different colour/material at every voxel.

+The Curv geometry engine supports polyhedral meshes (for interoperability with STL) and functional representation.
+F-Rep is important because:
+* It's a resolution independent representation for arbitrary curved shapes, and can represent huge of amounts detail (like high iteration fractals or digital fabrics) very cheaply.
+* It can be executed quickly on a GPU, and will enable massive increases in rendering speed for certain types of models.
+* It's much easier to implement geometric primitives and operations using F-Rep than with B-Rep. For example, `sphere()` and `union()` are each 4 lines of code in the Curv language, and they are fast.

+The Curv language is a simple, expressive, dynamically typed functional language.
+The syntax is based on OpenSCAD, and is easy to use for beginners.
+But it is optimized for computational geometry, and most of the geometric primitives are implemented in the Curv language, not in C++.

+The Curv VM will support 3 representations for compiled code:
+* Byte code supports fast compilation and good debugging.
+The goal is to have roughly the same performance as CPython.
+* A subset of the language compiles into optimized GPU code.
+This is how the previewer works.
+* Compilation into optimized native machine code (using LLVM) supports fast rendering using the CPU.

+Curv is designed for easy interoperability with other programming languages.
+* The 6 JSON data types are the core data types of the Curv language.
+  That will be important for compatibility with JSON, OpenSCAD and Javascript, and also maps well onto Python.
+* There is near term support for JSON import and export.
+A geometric model can be exported as a "CSG tree" using JSON syntax.
+* Curv is a C++ library, with a stable API in version 1.0.
+* The Curv runtime is written in C++, using reference counted shared pointers for memory management, and C++ exceptions for reporting errors.
+This allows native functions to be written in idiomatic C++.
+It avoids the complex API used by other VM runtimes for interacting with a tracing garbage collector.
+* Curv 'modules' are the unit of interoperability with other languages.
+  Modules written in Curv can be referenced from other languages, and vice versa.
+In the medium term, OpenSCAD scripts can be imported as Curv modules.
+In the long term, we may have two-way interoperability with C++, Python, and other languages.
+Compiling Curv modules to native code, shared objects or DLLs using LLVM may be part of this solution.
+* Javascript is obviously important, so that Curv can run in a browser.
+  That's a long term goal, with no fixed design yet.
+Perhaps we compile Curv modules into Javascript.

+Curv is a work in progress.
+The project is just beginning.
+See below for a roadmap.
+Contributers are welcome.

+## Origins of the project
-Curv is a technology demo for the OpenSCAD community, and shows off some tech that is proposed for incorporation into OpenSCAD.
+Curv is an experimental sandbox for testing new ideas and technologies that I'd like to see added to OpenSCAD.

-The goal is to make OpenSCAD faster and more powerful:
+Current goals:
-* Make the core language itself more expressive by incorporating ideas from the OpenSCAD2 proposal: first class function values and "objects".
+* The language is simple, expressive and powerful.
+It incorporate ideas from the OpenSCAD2 proposal, especially functions as first class values.
+* Better error reporting and debugging.
+* Easy interoperability with other programming languages.
+* The language implementation is fast.
 * Provide a more powerful and expressive set of geometric primitives.
-* Add support for "functional representation":
-  * Because it's a resolution independent representation for arbitrary curved shapes, and because it can represent huge of amounts detail (like high iteration fractals or digital fabrics) very cheaply.
-  * Because it's so much easier to implement powerful new geometric primitives and operations using F-Rep than with B-Rep. Unlike ImplicitCAD, I want to provide an efficient low level F-Rep API in the OpenSCAD scripting language, so that you don't need to use the underlying implementation language (C++).
-    For example, `sphere()` and `union()` are each 4 lines of code.
-  * Because it can be executed quickly on a GPU, and will enable massive increases in rendering speed for certain types of models.

-Curv will include a back end JIT compiler and code generator for OpenSCAD-like languages.
-There are two targets: native machine code (via LLVM), and GPU code (possibly targetting GLSL or SPIR-V).
-This back-end is syntax independent, and can be used by multiple front ends implementing different languages.

-Curv will include a geometry engine that supports both boundary representation and functional representation of colour 2D and 3D shapes.
-There is a C++ API.

-TeaCAD is a language: it's a technology demo for what a next generation OpenSCAD could look like.
-TeaCAD is a dynamically typed pure functional language with 7 basic data types: Null, Boolean, Number, String, List, Object and Function.
-(Geometric shapes are a kind of object.)

-TeaCAD is inspired by the OpenSCAD2 proposal.
-It's not 100% backward compatible with OpenSCAD, because that is a difficult problem.
-Instead, my strategy is to offer a back end virtual machine and geometry engine that can be used by both OpenSCAD and TeaCAD, so that a geometric model could be created using a mixture of OpenSCAD and TeaCAD libraries.
-It's similar to how the Java VM enables interoperability between JVM languages.

-Using LLVM, the back end compiles OpenSCAD/TeaCAD code into C callable functions and C++ callable classes, which call directly into the C/C++ runtime library.
-This means we can build a bridge between OpenSCAD/TeaCAD and other languages, in both directions.
+* Most geometric primitives are implemented in the language, not in C++.
+* The representation of a shape is accessible from within the language.
+* The geometry engine is fast.
+* The system supports functional representation (F-Rep).

+This project is the continuation of OpenSCAD2.
+That project stalled because the backward compatibility scheme made it too complex to implement.
+More generally, I can't see how to achieve the project goals by making incremental changes to the OpenSCAD source.
+In order to achieve the performance goals, I think we need a new architecture for the language evaluator, the previewer, and the renderer.
+It's far too difficult to experiment with radical new designs if backward compatibility needs to be maintained at every commit.

+So, in order to make progress, I decided to build a new system from scratch, with every line of code written with the new goals in mind, and ignoring backward compatibility for now.

+Once we have a working prototype, and benchmarks to demonstrate that the new architecture can satisfy the performance goals, then it becomes reasonable to consider how to bring some of the new code back into OpenSCAD.

+## Road Map

 The Curv project began in May 2016, and is a work in progress.
-It will be some time before we are ready for a numbered release.
+Contributors are welcome.
 Contact the primary author Doug Moen via doug at the domain moens dot org.

+**Release 0.1**
+* The Curv core language, with 8 basic types: the data types Null, Boolean, Number, String, List and Record that are isomorphic to JSON, plus the code types Function and Module.
+* A `curv` tool with an interactive REPL loop, and the ability to run scripts specified as command line arguments, similar to the `python` tool.
+* A byte code compiler and interpreter, with performance roughly competitive with CPython.

+**Release 0.2**
+* A new primitive function, `shape3d`, for constructing shapes using F-Rep.
+* A library of high level 3D primitives implemented in the Curv language itself, using functional representation.
+At least: `cube`, `sphere`, affine transformations, boolean CSG.
+* A previewer that works by compiling F-Rep into GLSL, for execution on a GPU using ray marching.
+* A geometric model can be exported as a "CSG tree" using JSON syntax.

+**Release 0.3**
+* STL export.
+This might work by compiling the functional representation into native machine code using LLVM, then using Dual Contouring to generate a mesh.
+Maybe this can also be done on a GPU using OpenCL, but that seems more difficult.
+* STL import?

-== How to Build Curv and TeaCAD
+## How to Build Curv
 After installing all of the dependencies, type `sh mk`.
 So far, this has only been tested on Ubuntu 16.04.

-== How to Run TeaCAD
+## How to Run Curv
-The executable `build/tcad` is an interactive REPL loop.
+The executable `build/curv` is an interactive REPL loop.
-You type a TeaCAD expression, it compiles and evaluates the expression and prints the result.
+You type a Curv expression, it compiles and evaluates the expression and prints the result.

-== Dependencies
+## Dependencies
 Here's how to install dependencies on Ubuntu 16.04.

 The build system is `cmake`: